 Now finally, reattach all the parts and fit your subwoofer in the firm position with the frame using the mounting screws.
 Connect your subwoofer to the device and enjoy endless high-quality music with the perfect amplified sound.

 Frequently Asked Questions

 Can you repair a blown subwoofer?

 Yes, you can repair a blown subwoofer effectively at home with a limited repair kit and a multimeter.
 If the problem mainly lies in the voice coil and the speaker coin by overpowering or underpowering the system, you can simply replace both by using a process that is mentioned above.
-It is a cost-effective method and can save you a lot of money that you were to invest in the technician or a new subwoofer.
+It is a cost-effective method and can save you a lot of money if you were to invest in the technician or a new subwoofer.

 How do you know your subwoofer is blown?

 You can examine any damage in your subwoofer by checking the voice coil and the speaker cone.
 First of all, check the voice coil by using the multimeter method.
 In this instance, connect the terminal of the voice coil with the multimeter, if it doesn’t show resistance, your voice coil is damaged and needs replacement.
-To check the speaker cone, press gently the sides and circumference of the speaker, if it doesn’t come back to its initial position, the cone is damaged and needs replacement.
+To check the speaker cone, gently press the sides and circumference of the speaker, if it doesn’t come back to its initial position, the cone is damaged and needs replacement.

 What is the difference between a passive and powered subwoofer?